Calls cost 7p per minute plus your standard network charge.

 Get a Smart Meter and Monitor

 On a similar note, upgrading to a smart meter could be better for your energy usage and billing.
 Energy suppliers are rolling them out to every household, though they may not be available in your area yet.
 You can contact your supplier to check if you want to swap to a smart meter with free installation.
 Smart meters send automatic readings to your supplier, meaning that your bills should be accurate.
+If you have a heating unit that uses heat pumps you could also look into getting an app on your phone that can help you better track your homes temperature to better monitor your usage of that as well so you can keep your energy usage efficient.
 You should still check them against your meter reading to be sure.
 Your supplier should also provide a smart meter monitoring device (In-Home Display Unit).
 Tracking your energy use right in front of you can help you to cut back.

 Upgrade to Energy Efficient Appliances